'Buffalo Fluffalo' has had enuffalo in this kids' bookalo

 "I said 'Yeah it's a "buffalo fluffalo,' and he cracked up."

-Like any comedy writer worth her salt, Bess Kalb — who writes for Jimmy Kimmel's late night show — knows how to read a room.
+Like any comedy writer worth her salt, Bess Kalb — who was a writer for Jimmy Kimmel's late night show, and has since gone on to write and produce her own comedy special — knows how to read a room.
 She wrote Buffalo Fluffalo, her first children's book, that very night.

 It's about a buffalo who believes he has to bluffalo and puffalo himself into appearing big and tough to his neighbors.
 He rebuffalos every neighbor who tries to offer him friendship.
 Until a huge rain cloud comes and dumps a ton of water over Mr. Buffalo and all his fluffalo goes puffalo.